techmatters/terraso-library-prototype/README.md

 Clicking (or tapping) the heart button next to each Document will favorite that document, adding it to the Cache and making that document available offline.
 <br><img src="docs/images/favorite.png" width="800">

+The Terraso Library is a Progressive Web App (PWA) and can be installed to the homescreen of a mobile device.
+[How to install a Progressive Web App on a phone.](https://mobilesyrup.com/2020/05/24/how-install-progressive-web-app-pwa-android-ios-pc-mac/#:~:text=Installing%20a%20PWA%20on%20iOS&text=Navigate%20to%20the%20website%20you,like%20a%20native%20iOS%20app)

 ## For developers

 ### Prerequisites